 If any one of them does poorly, the effect it will have on your portfolio will be much smaller.

 This is the concept behind diversification.
 A diversified portfolio holds a mix of asset classes, such as stocks and bonds.
-And within these assets classes, a portfolio likely holds a mix of investments diversified across factors such as size, sector, and geography.
+And within these asset classes, a portfolio likely holds a mix of investments diversified across factors such as size, sector, and geography.

 The individual assets in this mix will likely respond in different ways to different market conditions, which can help reduce volatility.
 For example, a spike in oil prices might hurt some manufacturing stocks but help petroleum stocks.